UIA-FVL/Non-ShowsML/README.md

 seaborn == 0.12.2

-## Data Analysis
+## Folders
-The [DataAnalysis](NonShowsCodes/DataAnalysis) contains the exploratory analysis of the database.
+The [DataAnalysis](NonShowsCodes/DataAnalysis) folder contains the exploratory analysis of the database.

+The [GridSearch](NonShowsCodes/GridSearch) folder  contains the hyperparameter tuning for each computational model by balancing method.

+The [Models](NonShowsCodes/Models) folder contains the performance metrics and graphs for each computational model by class balancing group.

+The file is the original [database](database_non-shows.xlsx.

 [Portfolio](https://gioudi.github.io/repository)